 - keep them home from school or daycare until you feel they have recovered

-What will happen to my child if they need to go to hospital?
+What will happen to my child with viral wheeze if they need to go to hospital?

 Children with more serious viral wheeze may need to go to hospital.
 Sometimes children need help with their breathing.
 This might include extra oxygen through small soft plastic tubes that fit into your child's nose.